JanDitzen/xtbreak/README.md

 Ditzen, J., Karavias, Y. & Westerlund, J. (2025) Testing and Estimating Structural Breaks in Time Series and Panel Data in Stata. arXiv:2110.14550 [econ.EM].

 # 12. Changes

+Changed to 2.1
+- Bugfix using hypothesis 2 and min and max number of breaks.

 Changed to 2.0
 - Bugfixes in dynamic program, partial break model and variance estimator.